mengyunxie/info6250/final/README.md

 To use Passerby Diary, follow these simple steps:

 - Create a new account or log in to an existing one.
-- At the "Passerby" section, view all passerby diaries.
+- At the "Passerby" section, view the list of passerby diaries, and click on each passerby diary to view the details.
-- At the "Mydiary" section, start creating your diary or post to the "Passerby" section to share your thoughts with other users.
+- At the "Mydiary" section, click "New Diary" in the upper right corner to start creating your diary.
+If you check "Post to Passerby", this will post to the "Passerby" section to share your thoughts with other users.
-- At the "Mydiary" section, view, edit or delete your diary.
+- At the "Mydiary" section, view the list of all your diaries.
+Click on each diary in this list to view its details, and edit or delete it.
-- At the "Setting" section, change your avatar.
+- At the "Setting" section, view your profile and update your avatar.

 ## Source